kayodebristol/sp-grp-mem-pnp/README.md

 # sp-grp-mem-pnp
 SharePoint Group Membership Check w/PNP

 Simple SharePoint group member check for use in Script Editor Web Parts.
+Can be used with Infopath form libary forms to selectively show/hide sections of the form based on group membership.

 ## Getting Started